chenxiyuan1/chenxiyuan1.github.io/_pages/portfolio.md

 * Work experience: 8 yrs
 * Last employment: Washington, D.C., Oct.
 2022.
 (His former boss relocated and Duke is too stressful to travel by plane.)
-* About him: Duke is a true maestro of the meow!
-His meows are like bright threads sewn into the way our team works together.
+* About him: Duke has big and bright meows.
 He reminds us that effective communication isn't solely about words, but about the intention and emotion behind them.

 Sky